Zhabonchik/public-obsidian-vault-java-concurrency/content/careers/Working at Plastic.md

 Plastic is seeking high-agency autodidacts to add intellectual diversity to the team.
 If you thrive in techno-optimistic, interdisciplinary cultures, this is the place for you.
 We're a subversive ethos at the edge of emerging tech, more interested in grit than credentials.
 We stay high touch, build in the open, and teach each other daily.

 Join us.
-Build at the edge.
+Get leverage on the future and have a blast doing it.

 LFG.
 # Open Positions